johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 +  --ifm-font-family-base: 'Poppins', 'Poppins override';
 ```

-I'll be honest, I didn't fully understand the second point.
-But Daniel was kind enough to [raise a PR incorporating both the tweaks](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/307).
+Daniel was kind enough to [raise a PR incorporating both the tweaks](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/307).
 When I merged that PR, I saw the following:

 ![A gif of the mobile view of my blog loading and shifting in layout as the custom font arrives](my-jank-fixed.gif)